Canonical quantization in a spinor substructure of Minkowski space: Introduction and mathematical preliminaries

-is identically Hermitian.
-When all Clifford components belong to $V_{\mathbb{R}}$, it becomes an octonionic Hermitian matrix.
-The following proposition shows that any octonionic Hermitian matrix can be obtained in this manner:
+which according to (\ref{eq:conjugation}) is identically Hermitian.
+If the Clifford components of $v_{i}$ and $v_{j}$ belong to the generating space of $\mathcal{C}l(n,n,\mathbb{R})$ so that their inner products are real, $H$ becomes an octonionic Hermitian matrix.
+The following proposition shows that any $n\times n$ octonionic Hermitian matrix can be obtained in this manner: \begin{quote} \textit{Proof.
+Consider the n vectors